 Key Takeaways

-- Judicial review of a motion to dismiss assesses the legal sufficiency of the complaint and evaluates factual allegations for plausibility.
+• Judicial review of a motion to dismiss assesses the legal sufficiency of the complaint and accepts the complaint’s factual allegations as true, dismissing only when no set of facts consistent with the complaint would support relief.

 Understanding the Motion to Dismiss